in-the-keyhole/khs-logger/README.md

      $.Log.logLength = 200; // default is 100

-Local Storage inspector is available
+Local Storage inspector is available and can be installed

       $.Log.install($.Log.localStorageLogInspector()); // install local storage inspector